zindy/indicator-crystalhd/README.md

 ~~When the driver is running fine, it is possible to use the indicator.
 You can download it here: http://indicator-crystalhd.googlecode.com/files/indicator-crystalhd-1.24.tar.gz  ~~

 ~~I've altered the code to work with latest updated driver from https://github.com/yeradis/crystalhd .
-I can run this indicator just fine in Ubuntu-Mate 14.14 x64.
+I can run this indicator just fine in Ubuntu-Mate 14.14 x64.~~

-**EZ 2017-05-13** I've altered the code to work with latest updated driver from https://github.com/dbason/crystalhd .
+**EZ 2017-05-13** I've altered the code to work with latest updated driver from https://github.com/dbason/crystalhd (an active fork of https://github.com/yeradis/crystalhd).
 I can run this indicator just fine in Mint 18.1 x64 (cinnamon).

 *** If you are looking for the original script, if the link above fails, you can download at https://github.com/Ardakilic/indicator-crystalhd/tree/02127772123e34023c8b2a11d6ea264a6aecd15d ***